 Aside from letting you know you should upgrade to a full license, WonderFox doesn’t bombard you with ads or try to get you to install additional software.
 Its interface isn’t the most polished but it’s super easy to use.
 There are 21 supported formats including AVI, MOV, MP4, MKV, MP3, and MPG.

 You get a ton of preset device profiles to choose from, so this is ideal for beginners.
 Output is of high quality and you have the option of 4K.
 Speeds aren’t all that fast, but they’re not terribly slow either.
 WonderFox’s video converter doesn’t enable you to rip to DVD but the company sells a DVD ripper separately.

 WonderFox is available for Windows only.

-Price: The HD Video Converter costs $29.95 (currently discounted from $39.95) per license.
+Price: The HD Video Converter costs $29.95 per month, or $34.95 for a lifetime license.
 You can alternatively opt for the DVD & Video Software Pack which includes the DVD Ripper software and costs $39.95.
 These tools comes with a 30-day money-back guarantee, which is rare for this type of software.

 - Lots of preset profiles

 - No ads or upsells

 - Basic editing tools

 - Slightly unrefined interface

 Movavi is a paid-only software, but comes with a limited 7-day free trial that allows you to convert the first half of each video file.
 If you’re using the free trial, you’ll get reminders to purchase a full license, but other than that, there are no ads, and the installer doesn’t try to install additional software.